Ninja-Squad/ninja-squad.github.com/_posts/2017-09-14-angular-cli-1.4.md

     ng new --collection my-custom-schematics project-name

-You can of course define your own schematics, even we did not give it a try yet.
+You can of course define your own schematics, but we did not give it a try yet.

 ## Serve path